Alfresco/alfresco-ng2-components/docs/viewer.component.md

 ### Custom thumbnails

-By default, the pdf viewer comes with its own thumbnails list but this can be replaced by providing a custom template and binding to context property `viewer` to access PDFJS.PDFViewer instance.
+The PDF viewer comes with its own default list of thumbnails but you can replace this by providing a custom template and binding to the context property `viewer` to access the PDFJS.PDFViewer instance.

 ![PDF thumbnails](docassets/images/pdf-thumbnails.png)